 - 2. If you have not already deleted unnecessary files from the Oracle Grid Infrastructure home, then repeat step 2 in "Method 2: Create a Compressed Copy of the Oracle Grid Infrastructure Home Using the -X Option". - 3.
-Create a directory for the Oracle Inventory on the destination node and, if necessary, change the ownership of all of the files in the Oracle Grid Infrastructure home to be owned by the Oracle Grid Infrastructure installation owner and by the Oracle Inventory (oinstall privilege) group.
+If necessary, change the ownership of all of the files in the Oracle Grid Infrastructure home to be owned by the Oracle Grid Infrastructure installation owner and by the Oracle Inventory (oinstall privilege) group.
 If the Oracle Grid Infrastructure installation owner is oracle, and the Oracle Inventory group is oinstall, then the following example shows the commands to do this on a Linux system:

 '''

-[root@nodel crs]# chown -R oracle:oinstall /u01/app
+[root@node1 crs]# chown -R oracle:oinstall /u01/app

 '''